Codecademy/docs/content/python/concepts/built-in-functions/terms/breakpoint/breakpoint.md

 ![Screenshot of terminal showing the breakpoint() formula](Screenshot-Terminal-Breakpoint.png)

-As you can see, the execution of our program was paused, and you get a prompt in the terminal.
-At this point, you can start analyzing your code using the previously mentioned commands.
+The execution of the program was paused, showing a prompt in the terminal.
+At this point the code can be analyzed using the previously mentioned commands.